Built by a law enforcement professional.

 The goal was to create an entirely different category that doesn’t currently exist in the world of asset security:

-A simple device that automatically arms/disarms itself and detects intrusion through motion, vibration, glass break acoustics, and tilt, then sends a real-time alert directly to the owner's phone.
+A simple device that automatically arms and disarms itself, detects unauthorized cabin motion, and sends a real-time alert directly to the owner’s phone.
 No WiFi dependency.
 No range limitation.
 No reliance on bystanders.
 The owner finds out the second their car is targeted — not hours later, not from a police report, but in the seconds that actually matter.
-A device that can be used to protect against car break-ins, catalytic converter theft, tool theft, copper theft and more.
-Alone or all at once.
+Gen 1 starts with vehicle intrusion.
+Future sensor layers can expand the same architecture toward glass break, lift, tilt, catalytic converter theft, tool theft, copper theft, and more.

 He built the deterrence logic from what he’d learned on patrol about criminal’s mindset.
 When someone is up to no good, their nervous system is already running a risk calculation to avoid being caught.
 An unexpected, deliberate siren coupled with the owner notification breaks that calculation.
 It introduces doubt.
 And doubt makes people flee.
 The siren doesn’t need anyone else to hear it.
 It just needs the intruder to think it did in order to collapse their confidence before they finish what they came to do.